anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Exodus 33.12-23** continues the series in the Pentateuch and concludes the series in Exodus, and is about Moses interceding for God's people. **Psalm 99** says of Moses (and others): 'they called upon the Lord and he answered them'.
 * **1 Thessalonians 1.1-10** begins a five-part series in 1 Thessalonians (1.1 &ndash; 2.13; 4.13 &ndash; 5.11), and is about the faith and example of the Thessalonian believers.
 * **Matthew 22.15-22** continues the series in Matthew (without a gap), and is about paying taxes to the emperor.
 The 'Related' reading, **Isaiah 45.1-7**, is about God's lordship over Cyrus (the emperor).
 The 'Related' psalm, **Psalm 96.1-9 [10-13]** is about God's superiority over the nations.

+Year B

+* **Job 38.1-7 [34-41]** continues the series on history and wisdom and in Job, and is the first part of God's response to Job, pointing to God's wisdom in creation. **Psalm 104.1-10, 26, 37b** [correction: cf. RCL] (EV: 1-9, 24, 35b) [or 104.1-10 (EV: 1-9)] praises God for his wisdom in creation ('In wisdom you have made them all', 26 [EV: 24]).
+* **Hebrews 5.1-10** continues the series in Hebrews 1-10 (without a gap), and continues on the theme of Jesus as 'high priest'.
+* **Mark 10.35-45** continues the series in Mark, and has the request of James and John, and Jesus teaching about greatness and service: 'For the Son of Man came not to be served but to serve, and to give his life a ransom for many.'
+The 'Related' reading, **Isaiah 53.4-12**, is about the 'servant' who 'poured out himself to death' and 'shall prolong his days'.
+The 'Related' psalm, **Psalm 91.9-16**, has God saying of those who take refuge in him in the face of danger: 'With long life will I satisfy them'.

 Year C